liangtianumich/ART_data_analyzer/readme.txt

 automate running ART in parallel:
 	art_data -s input_sample_id.json --art --run

+ART simulations are performed under constant volume so that the simulation box size does not change.

+New features of artn:
+1) local force evaluation:
+LOCAL_FORCE .true.
+will only perform the deformation and force evaluation inside an inner spherical region defined by INNER_REGION_RADIUS with a shell of atoms surrounding this region to ensure forces acting on inner region are correct Each configuration will be fully relaxed before writing into the configuration file to avoid building long range strain effect

+2) remove the configuration files of rejected events to save disk space:
+WRITE_REJECTED_EVENT:
+default .true., all events configurations files are saved, Max_num_events parameter now in bart.sh is total number of attempted events.
+ .false. it will overwrite the sad and min files for rejected events so that only saving the configuration files of accepted events.
+Max_num_events parameter now in bart.sh is total number of accepted events. events.list file will always contain all accepted/rejected events so that you can see event history.

 Post-processing tasks in a user workflow:
 1)filtering events:
 	art_data -s input_sample_id.json --filter